invoscape/seedster/README.md

 	This will create a folder named "all" under the "seedster" folder under which another folder named version_an_optional_comment_[current_date]_[current_time] within which all the yaml files corresponding to all the tables in the database will be created.

+	OR just
+	rake db:seedster:dump
+	This will create a dump of the entire database without any comment

 +	To dump a specific dataset

 	rake db:seedster:dump[dataset_name,"An optional comment"]